cabforum/servercert/docs/Bylaws.md

 Members may resign from the Forum at any time.
 Resignation does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

 (a) Certificate Consumer: A Certificate Consumer Member's membership will automatically cease if any of the following become true:
-1.	it is not a member of any Working Group;
+1.	it is not a member of any CWG;
 2. it stops providing updates for its membership-qualifying software product; or
 3.	six months have elapsed since the last such published update.

 (b) Certificate Issuer or Root Certificate Issuer: A Certificate or Root Certificate Issuer Member's membership may be suspended if any of the following become true:
-1.	it is not a member of any Working Group;
+1.	it is not a member of any CWG;
 2. it fails to pass its membership-qualifying audit;
 3.	its membership-qualifying audit is revoked, rescinded or withdrawn;
 4.	fifteen months have elapsed since the end of the audit period of its last successful membership-qualifying audit; or